The Bhagavad Gita and the battle of everyday life

 The thing is though, the ‘Gita doesn’t tell us how to live our own life’s purpose’, as Simon Hass points out in his own book on dharma – The Dharma Code:

-‘Young graduates are regularly encouraged to “find their passion” and then to “pursue their dreams”.
-This advice, which is regularly dished out at graduation ceremonies, is actually misguided.
+‘Young graduates are encouraged to “find their passion” and then “pursue their dreams”.
+This advice, often dished out at graduation ceremonies, is misguided.
 Most successful young people don’t look inside and then plan a life.
 They don’t take an inward journey and come out having discovered a developed self, ready to meet the challenges of the world.
 No, living allows them to find themselves.
 By confronting challenges in life, by finding a problem that summons their energies, they discover what they are capable of and what is important to them.
 In other words, our potential or purpose manifests not through a process of cognition, but through our vital engagement with the world’.

 ~ Simon Hass – The Dharma Code